bluescarni/rakau/README.md

 -----------

-The following table lists the runtime for the computation of the gravitational accelerations in a system of 4 million particles distributed according to the [Plummer model](https://en.wikipedia.org/wiki/Plummer_model).
+The following table lists the runtime for the computation of the gravitational accelerations (i.e., the tree traversal part of the Barnes-Hut algorithm) in a system of 4 million particles distributed according to the [Plummer model](https://en.wikipedia.org/wiki/Plummer_model).
 Various hardware configurations are tested.
 The Barnes-Hut theta parameter is set to 0.75, the computation is done in single precision.